 Advent of Code 2016 - Day 11 - Radioisotope Thermoelectric Generators

-On the eleventh day of Advent of Code 2016 we are tasked with moving all the supplied Generators and Microchips to a top-floor using a single elevator.
+On the eleventh day of Advent of Code 2016, we are tasked with moving all the supplied Generators and Microchips to the top floor using a single elevator.

-Having since read through some of the AoC subreddit I can see that this is an infamous AoC day puzzle.
-The puzzle description itself is rather detailed so I would delegate to this to get an understanding of the problem at hand.
-In summary, we are required to move all the Generators and Microchips to a top-floor, of a four floor building.
-To achieve this we are provided a single elevator which can go up or down one-level at a time, moving one or two objects in the process.
-There are a couple of rules surrounding how a floor can be left upon each transition (which the problem defintion lays out).
+Having since read through some of the AoC subreddit, I can see that this is an infamous AoC day puzzle.
+The puzzle description itself is rather detailed, so I would delegate to this to get an understanding of the problem at hand.
+In summary, we are required to move all the Generators and Microchips to the top floor of a four-floor building.
+To achieve this, we are provided with a single elevator, which can go up or down one level at a time, moving one or two objects in the process.
+There are a couple of rules surrounding how a floor can be left upon each transition (which the problem definition lays out).
 This initially reminded me of the Chicken Crossing puzzle.

 Part 1

-For part one we are required to work out what the minimum number of steps required is to bring all of the objects to the fourth floor.
-We will begin (like we always do) by parsing the supplied input (the initial object floor states) into a representation we can process going forward.
+For part one, we are required to determine the minimum number of steps required to bring all of the objects to the fourth floor.
+We will begin (as we always do) by parsing the supplied input (the initial object floor states) into a representation we can process going forward.

 def parse_floors(input):